jordanarellano/portfolio/README.md

 # Degrees:

-Implementation of a search algorithm in python, as part of Harvard 50: Introduction to Artificial Intelligence
+Implementation of a search algorithm in Python, as part of Harvard 50: Introduction to Artificial Intelligence

 # DNA: